 As a guide, that was a problem I’d like to see every year!

-But then something happened and things started to change.
+But then something happened and things started to change, things got bad.

 Declining Fish Populations